Updated on the 21st of July.

 We will prioritise primo-vaccination (first and second puppy injection as well as first year booster) as these are the most vulnerable individuals.
 For other group, we will operate a risk assessment to identify animals at particular risk.

-The veterinary associations have worked closely with vaccine manufacturers and recommended that in the current situation, booster could be delayed up to 15months.
+The veterinary associations have worked closely with vaccine manufacturers and recommended that in the current situation, booster could be delayed up to 3 months (15months since the last injection).

-First of all our Wellness Centre was open precisely to look after healthy animal.
+First of all our Wellness Centre was open precisely to look after healthy animals.

 You can call our Brentwood Wellness Centre on 01277 584470 to book an appointment.
 The process will be explained to you.